 A Crash Course in Optimizing Your Author Blog for the Search Engines

 For many (if not most) people, Google is the Genius Zone gateway to the internet.
-Well, truth be told, it’s possibly a tie between Facebook and Google.
-But simply put, if your author blog isn’t optimized to get as much traffic from Google as possible, you’re leaving huge amounts of potential unfulfilled.
-Whether your site is for profit or not, not working to maximize your audience is doing you, your site, and your (potential) visitors a disservice.
+Well, it’s possibly a tie between Facebook and Google.
+But put, if your author blog isn’t optimized to get as much traffic from Google as possible, you’re leaving huge amounts of potential unfulfilled.
+Whether your site is for profit or not, not working to maximize your audience is doing you, your site, and your (possible) visitors a disservice.
 But first of all, let’s consider.

 What is the Purpose of Your Author Blog?